JairoGS1/The-El-Gamal-cryptosystem/README.md

        - Input the values of p (prime number) and g (supposed primitive root) when prompted.
      - ElGamal Encrypting Module
        - Run the **_Encrypt.py_** file.
-       - Input the values of p, g, gx (g^x where x is private key), and the UTF-8 text when prompted.
+       - Input the values of p, g, gx (g^x where x is private key), and the ASCII text when prompted.

          > **Warning:** It is necessary that _p_ be larger than 130.
 For example, the prime number 281.